Q: What is Amazon Neptune?

 Q: Why are Amazon RDS permissions and resources required to use Amazon Neptune?

 Amazon Neptune is a purpose-built, high-performance graph database engine.
-For certain management features such as instance lifecycle management, encryption-at-rest with AWS Key Management Service (KMS) keys and security groups management, Neptune leverages operational technology that is shared with Amazon RDS.
+For certain management features such as instance lifecycle management, encryption-at-rest with Amazon Key Management Service (KMS) keys and security groups management, Neptune leverages operational technology that is shared with Amazon RDS.

 Q: Do I need to create indices on my data with Amazon Neptune?

 No, existing graph database users are often forced to try and outguess the vendor implementation.
 Explicitly maintaining indices is just one aspect of that.
 Amazon Neptune does not require you to create specific indices to achieve good query performance, and it minimizes the need for such second guessing of the database design.